Patrick Calvar

-Patrick Calvar (born 26 November 1955) served as head of the French General Directorate for Internal Security from 30 May 2012 to 31 May 2017.
+Patrick Louis Calvar (/fr/; born 26 November 1955) is a French retired police officer and civil servant who served as head of the General Directorate for Internal Security (DGSI) from 2012 to 2017.

-Patrick Calvar has spent over 30 years in the French security and intelligence services, starting his career during the Cold War.
-He joined the Police in 1977 and Security Service in 1984.
-He has worked at all levels of responsibility and was eventually appointed Deputy Director of the security service.
+Career

-In 2010, he became director of intelligence of the foreign intelligence service, the General Directorate for external security (DGSE).
-In 2012, he was appointed as Director General of the French security service, the General Directorate for Internal Security (DGSI, then DCRI).
-He retired from Government Service in May 2017.
+Calvar spent over 30 years in the French security and intelligence services, starting his career during the Cold War.
+He joined the police in 1977 and the security service in 1984.
+He has worked at all levels of responsibility and was eventually appointed deputy director of the Direction de la surveillance du territoire (DST) in 2007.

-He was awarded Officier de l’ordre national du Mérite in 2016 and Officier de l’ordre National de la Légion d’Honneur in 2017.
+In December 2009, he became director of intelligence of the foreign intelligence service, the General Directorate for External Security (DGSE).
+In May 2012, he was appointed director-general of the French internal security service, the General Directorate for Internal Security (DCRI then DGSI).
+In that capacity he faced the January 2015 Charlie Hebdo shooting, the November 2015 Paris attacks, and the 2016 Nice truck attack.
+In a testimony in front of the Senate Committee on Foreign Affairs, National Defence and the Armed Forces on 17 February 2016, Calvar stated about Islamic terrorists to have observed them going back to the "state of animals".
+He retired from the civil service in June 2017.

-Currently Patrick Calvar is the head of C. Conseil, a strategic intelligence consulting company.
-He also teaches at Sciences Po Paris School (Paris Institute of Political Studies) and is Special Advisor at Montaigne Institute.
+Currently Calvar is the head of C. Conseil, a strategic intelligence consulting company.
+He also teaches at Sciences Po and is a special advisor at the Institut Montaigne think tank.